lexibank/chaconnorthwestarawakan/README.md

-# CLDF dataset accompanying Chacon's "Analysis of Tukanoan Dialects" from 2022
+# CLDF dataset accompanying Chacon's "Annotated Swadesh Wordlists for Northwest Arawakan Languages" from 2022

 ## How to cite

 If you use these data please cite
 - the original source
-  > +++
+  > Chacon, Thiago C. (2022): Annotated Swadesh wordlists for Northwest Arawakan languages.
+Leipzig: Max Planck Institute for Evolutionary Anthropology.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description